Celebrating a Special Time

 "The first week of August hangs at the very top of the summer, the top of the live-long year, like the highest seat of a Ferris wheel when it pauses in its turning.
 The weeks that come before are only a climb from balmy spring, and those that follow a drop to the chill of autumn, but the first week of August is motionless, and hot."

 Maybe that long-ago day when we first discovered "Tuck Everlasting" was motionless and hot.
 Maybe we had just come back from Paragon Park full of ice cream and cotton candy, sand still between our toes, ready for the affirmation that August is the best month of the year.
-Maybe, just like in the book, we felt on top of the world and suspended in time.
+Maybe, just as in the book, we felt on top of the world and suspended in time.
 Or maybe it was late August and we were huddled on the couch, night encroaching, feeling, grudgingly, the first hint of fall.

 For whatever reason, Natalie Babbitt's words not only stirred us.
 They stuck with us.
 And every August after, for years and years, we read them again.
 And for nearly four decades, every Aug.
 1, we have celebrated "Top of the Ferris Wheel Day."